newchuyalong/libgdx-learning/Saved-game-serialization.md

 Kryo can handle most POJOs and other classes, but some classes need special handling.
 Below are a few serializers for libgdx classes.

 Note that classes like Texture should not be serialized in most cases.
-It would be better to not have a string instead of a Texture object in your object graph.
+It would be better to have a String instead of a Texture object in your object graph.
 After serializing you would process the objects and look up the texture using the string path.

 ```java
 kryo.register(Array.class, new Serializer<Array>() {